The UEFA Football Earnings Rule: what replaced FFP, how the three-year test works and why Newcastle fell foul of it

 UEFA's original Financial Fair Play framework, introduced for the 2011/12 season, required clubs to break even over a rolling assessment period -- revenue had to cover costs, with a limited amount of tolerated deficit permitted.
 The framework was widely criticised for entrenching the advantages of established wealthy clubs, for being manipulable through timing of revenues and costs, and for failing to adequately address the structural financial risks that brought clubs to insolvency.

-The Club Licensing and Financial Sustainability Regulations 2025 replaced FFP with three integrated rules: the Football Earnings Rule, the Squad Cost Rule and the Club Equity Rule.
+UEFA’s Financial Sustainability Regulations replaced the old FFP / break-even framework, with the 2025 edition setting the applicable rules for the June 2026 monitoring cycle.
+UEFA’s financial sustainability framework is built around solvency, stability and cost control.
+In practical terms, the key monitoring tools are the no-overdue-payables requirements, the Football Earnings Rule and the Squad Cost Rule, alongside licensing financial criteria such as the Net Equity Rule.
 The transition from break-even to football earnings represents a conceptual shift as much as a mechanical one.
 The old framework asked: does the club cover its costs?
 The new framework asks: are the club's football activities financially sustainable over a three-year horizon?
 The distinction matters.
 A club that is technically breaking even on total revenues and costs but generating that balance only through repeated asset sales -- selling players to fund ongoing losses, is not financially sustainable.
 The Football Earnings Rule is designed to capture that dynamic more accurately than FFP did.

 How the Football Earnings Rule works: the three-year assessment

-Under Article 22 of the UEFA Club Licensing and Financial Sustainability Regulations 2025, the Football Earnings Rule measures a club's football earnings -- broadly, its net financial result from football activities, across a rolling three-year assessment period.
-The assessment period is anchored to the financial years ending in the three calendar years preceding the monitoring assessment.
-For the June 2026 monitoring cycle, the relevant period was the three financial years ending in 2023, 2024 and 2025.
+Under Article 91 of the UEFA Club Licensing and Financial Sustainability Regulations 2025, the Football Earnings Rule assesses whether a club’s aggregate football earnings deficit is within the acceptable deviation.
+The calculation of football earnings is addressed in Article 87, and the acceptable deviation is addressed in Article 88.
+For the June 2026 monitoring cycle, UEFA confirmed that the assessment covered the financial years ending in 2023, 2024 and 2025.

-A club whose aggregate three-year football earnings fall below the applicable threshold commits a significant breach of the Football Earnings Rule.
-The CFCB then assesses whether to impose a financial penalty, a settlement agreement or both, taking into account the size of the deficit, the club's trajectory and any mitigating factors.
+A club is not in compliance with the Football Earnings Rule if its aggregate football earnings deficit exceeds the applicable acceptable deviation.
+The CFCB then assesses the appropriate disciplinary or settlement response, taking into account the size of the deficit, the club’s trajectory and any mitigating factors.

 What 'football earnings' actually means: the calculation